chamberlainlondon/chamberlainlondon.github.io/_posts/2024-03-01-build-student-website.md

 ---
-title: 'How to Build a Unique Student Website and Why You Should (Using Academic Pages, a fork of Minimal Mistakes)'
+title: 'How to Build a Unique Student Website and Why You Should (Using AcademicPages, a fork of Minimal Mistakes)'
 date: 2024-03-11
 permalink: /posts/2024/03/build-student-website/
 collection: posts